 We conduct fire drills each month.
 During each fire drill, students silently evacuate the building in a quick and orderly manner.
-Our goal is to make our children comfortable with this process and trained to act appropriately in case an emergency would necessitate the evacuation of the building.
+Our goal is to make our children comfortable with this process so they are trained to act appropriately in case an emergency would necessitate the evacuation of the building.